NeshHari/XMonad/README.md

 ```
 ## MyStartupApps.hs
 Launch startup applications/scripts like setting wallpaper etc. Some applications are denoted by "spawn" instead of "[spawnOnce](https://hackage.haskell.org/package/xmonad-contrib-0.17.1/docs/XMonad-Util-SpawnOnce.html)"(i.e., only once) is to facilitate display hot plugging.
+Further details are provided in the MyRescreen.hs subsection.
 ```haskell
 module Custom.MyStartupApps where